slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 New features and bug fixes in v3.3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Because of a serious authentication bug that was introduced, this
+release has been removed from the YUM package repository.**

 For application users and developers [Alice, Clara]:
- - Added a field in the run list that indicates how many active VMs
+ - Added a field in the dashboard run list that indicates how many
-   are associated with the run.
+   active VMs are associated with the run.

 For application developers [Clara]:
  - Use readable names for downloaded deployment scripts to make